Sign In Forgot Password

 Our ethos is that it's your family, and your choices.
 The bar/t mitzvah service is a reflection of the family's choices more than it is a reflection of the teen's achievements.

 We have solid recommendations for all of the above, recommendations that come from the benefit of years of the experiences of families like yours, but these are your decisions to make.
-If the teen attends multiple years of religious school, they will have an easier time reading Hebrew and learning prayers, and they'll have a Jewish friendship group to support them.
+If the teen attends multiple years of religious school, they will have an easier time reading Hebrew and learning prayers, they'll have the benefit of Rabbi Caine's classes on the service, how to give a dvar Torah, etc., and they'll have a Jewish friendship group to support them.
 If the family engages in a family mitzvah project, memories are made and values instilled.
 If the family attends a dozen Saturday morning services in the year leading up to the bar/t mitzvah, this will show dramatically when the day arrives.
 The teen will feel comfortable on the bimah rather than anxious; the choreography and the melodies will be second nature so the teen doesn't carry the Torah in the wrong direction; rather than a sanctuary full of scary strangers, the teen's family will know these loving, supportive people from chatting over delicious kiddush luncheons.
 Community is a choice.
 Instead of spending their meetings with the rabbi asking basic questions about the service they would know by attending services, the family and the rabbi can bond over the stories of the relatives and the history of the family to make this a deep and personal experience.
 There are good reasons for our recommendations, but these are your choices to make.
 We are not an institution; we're partners in forming character and community.

 Parent Checklist